TekkCraft/epub-generator/README.md

 All images are saved in the ``img`` folder and can be accessed using ``img/image-name.png``.\
 All CSS assets are saved in the ``css`` folder and can be accessed using ``css/file-name.css``.

+All sections will be saved into the ``xhtml`` directory, meaning if you want to reference an image from one of your sections, you will need to call it in your HTML using ``../img/my-image.png``.

 ## Required headers for download